kby-ai/Palmprint-Recognition-Docker/README.md

     cd gradio
     python demo.py
     ```
-  - You can test within the following URL:
+  - `SDK` can be tested on the following URL:
     `http://127.0.0.1:9000`

 ## About SDK